-Alisa C. Norris has served as a director of the Company since October 2012.
-Ms. Norris also serves as the Chief Marketing Officer of R.R.
-Donnelley & Sons Company, a global provider of communications solutions.
+Ms. Norris has served as a director of the Company since October 2012.
+Ms. Norris also serves as the Chief Marketing and Communications Officer at JDRF International.
+Prior to joining JDRF International, Ms. Norris served as the Chief Marketing Officer of R.R.
+Donnelley & Sons Company from April 2013 to January 2015, where she was responsible for all aspects of marketing and communications.
 Prior to joining R.R.
-Donnelley in April 2013, Ms. Norris served as the Chief People Officer of Opera Solutions, LLC, a predictive analytics company, where she was responsible for human capital development and management, and staff operations.
+Donnelley, Ms. Norris served as the Chief People Officer of Opera Solutions, LLC, a leading predictive analytics company, where she was responsible for staff operations and human capital management.
 Prior to Opera Solutions, Ms. Norris served as a Senior Vice President and was a founding member of Zeborg, Inc., and as a strategy consultant for A.T.
 Kearney and Mitchell Madison Group.
 Ms. Norris holds an MBA from Harvard Business School and a BA from Trinity College, where she was Phi Beta Kappa.

-We believe Ms. Norris' qualifications to serve as a director include her significant experience in defining and implementing corporate governance structures and growth strategies, and in developing and managing operational resources.
+We believe Ms. Norris' qualifications to serve as a director include her significant experience in defining and implementing corporate governance structures and growth strategies, and in developing and managing operational resources in the areas of marketing and communications.
 Her experience of more than 15 years of providing consulting services to financial services, information technology and media, and office technology firms makes her a valuable advisor to our Board.